 How LightStream auto loans work

-LightStream offers a wide range of options for financing your next ride, including:
+LightStream offers a wide range of options for financing your next ride to borrowers in all 50 states, including:

 - Purchase of a new or used car, either from a dealer or an individual